RealEskalate/Practice/starter-project-backend/README.md

 ## Backend Team Starter Project

 In this project new team members learn, try and experiment backend dev languages, tools and frameworks!
+The frameworks include Nodejs, expressjs, mongodb and mongoose.
+There might be other services to handle file upload and email services.

+Expressjs - Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.

+Nodejs - Node. js is primarily used for non-blocking, event-driven servers, due to its single-threaded nature.
+It's used for traditional web sites and back-end API services, but was designed with real-time, push-based architectures in mind.

+MongoDB - MongoDB is an open source NoSQL database management program.
+NoSQL is used as an alternative to traditional relational databases.
+NoSQL databases are quite useful for working with large sets of distributed data.
+MongoDB is a tool that can manage document-oriented information, store or retrieve information.

+Mongoose -  Mongoose provides a straight-forward, schema-based solution to model your application data.

 # Starter Project - Backend